 This top was another chosen item and I love how it fits.
 It is quite oversized and I probably could have sized down, but I kind of like it this way.
 It has a great boho vibe to it and it’s neutral so I love how easy it is to style.
 At first, I was afraid that it looks a bit like a pajama top, but once I styled it that thought went completely out of my mind.

 Purse: Big Buddha–Little Black Bag

 This top was another chosen item, and it wasn’t actually one that I initially liked.
 It wasn’t until I started seeing people wearing this top that I knew I had to have it, so glad I made that decision.
 This is such a cute top, it fits great, and I love the tassels!
-I like that the top itself is somewhat simple with the neutral colors and mostly simple design.
-It’s just the bit of color and design on the top, and the tassels, that change that up, which is just the perfect balance.
+I like that the top itself is somewhat simple with the neutral colours and simple design.
+It’s just the bit of colour and design on the top, and the tassels, that change that up, which is just the perfect balance.
 The little bit of red also makes it easy to style and accessorize.
 I’ve seen it styled with the tassels also tied, but I prefer it this way.

 Top: DC Comics–Plato’s Closet

 Purse: Fydelity-Little Black Bag